Malaria in Thailand

 DE GUZMAN: That's because two drugs working together can kill off the infection completely.
 While combination drug regimens are highly effective, Dr. White remains cautious.

-WHITE: I think that it would be very unwise to consider that resistance would not develop to any chemical that an organism is exposed to.
+WHITE: I think it would be very unwise to consider that resistance would not develop to any chemical that an organism is exposed to.
 Every time we have thought resistance would not develop in a microorganism that causes an infection, we're wrong.

 DE GUZMAN: Although Thailand has the misfortune of having the most drug-resistant strains of malaria, it does have the political will and health infrastructure to deal with the problem.